neilm813/python_demos_12-2019/django_cheat_sheet.md

     .vscode/
     db.sqlite3
     ```
+- create a repo on github, then follow the steps on github for pushing code to the repo

 ## USE GIT BASH IF ON WINDOWS, NOT COMMAND PROMPT
 1. Launch a virtual machine With EC2